Notice of Privacy Practices

 Nebraska Total Care is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 This means that Nebraska Total Care has to follow the law about your privacy.
 Information we have about you is called Protected Health Information (PHI).
 We have to keep your PHI private.

 We are required by law to give you this Notice.
 We must follow everything in this notice.
 We have to tell you if we share your information in a way that is not in this notice.
-This is called a “breech.”
+This is called a “breach.”

 This Notice tells you how we may use and share your PHI.
 It describes your rights to see and change your PHI.
 It tells you how to use those rights.
 If we need to use your information in any other ways we need your written permission.